Valid F-screening in linear regression: Selective confidence intervals and point estimates

 \subsection{Point estimates}

-In this section we will develop an approach to find the \emph{conditional} maximum likelihood estimate (MLE) (conditional on rejecting \(\hov\)) of \(\beta_{j}\) under \eqref{eq:model}.
+In this section we will develop an approach to find the joint \emph{conditional} maximum likelihood estimate (MLE) (conditional on rejecting \(\hov\)) of \(\beta_{j}\) and $\sigma^2$ under \eqref{eq:model}.
 First, we will arrive at a convenient expression for the conditional density.
-Once that is obtained, we will maximize the associated conditional likelihood with respect to \(\beta_{j}\).
+Once that is obtained, we will maximize the associated conditional likelihood with respect to \(\beta_{j}\) and $\sigma^2$.